 Why Wash Your Hair With Coca-Cola?
 How Does It Work?

 Coca-Cola or Coke is an acidic soft drink containing carbonated water, sugar (corn syrup), phosphoric acid (a weak acid), caffeine, natural flavoring agents, and artificial food color.
+It is commonly consumed for refreshment.

 If you want to go ahead and give it a try, follow the steps mentioned in the next section.